FactomProject/factom-docs/api/includes/_wallet-api.md

 This method helps you endorse an attribute that has already been registered on the Factom blockchain.
 To do this, you'll need to create a structured entry on to the Identity chain.
 The `compose-identity-attribute-endorsement` method will return the API calls needed to create that entry.
 If the wallet is encrypted, it must be unlocked prior to using this command.

+An "endorsement" is a statement that one identity agrees with / recognizes / co-signs an attribute that has been given to another identity.
+In the example request, we created an endorsement entry that points to the email attribute entry we gave in the previous section.
+Depending on the application context this could mean different things.
+One such use-case would be to reconfirm that the attribute is still valid, and that email address is still correct at present.
+Just like attributes, endorsements are very generic so that they can be used in a variety of ways.

-The entry will be constructed based on the information you included in the request.
+The entry will be constructed based on the information you included in the request:

-`destination-chainid`
-This is the ID of the identity chain in question.

-`entry-hash`
-Sure, you need that too.

-`signer-chainid`
+- `destination-chainid` - the Chain ID where the attribute entry will be written.
+Could be any existing chain, dream big.

+- `entry-hash` - the entry hash of the attribute that will be endorsed

+- `signerkey` - the public identity key being used to sign the entry.
+Must be stored in the wallet already and should be a currently valid key for the signer identity.

-The `signer-chainid` leads to the Identity Chain of the signing party.
+- `signer-chainid` - the Identity Chain of the signing party (who is endorsing the attribute located at `entry-hash`)

-`signerkey`
-The `signerkey` should be the secret key of the lowest level key from the signer's Identity

 The response you receive is similar to the [compose-entry](#compose-entry) response.
 You must first call the [commit-entry](#commit-entry), then the [reveal-entry](#reveal-entry) API calls.
 To be safe, wait a few seconds after calling commit.